The Australian Outback

 Massive swathes of areas which were bone dry with no vegetation for months and years become inundated within hours.
 And there is a limit to weather and climate predictability even with latest technology.

 Road closures by the authorities are part and parcel of dealing with the Outback.
-It stops people getting into danger and preserves roads and tracks when floods recedes and land surface dries.
+It stops people getting into danger and preserves roads and tracks from being washed away.
+When the floods recede and land surface dries. life resumes.
 And depending on the season, it maybe for weeks or months.
 It time for small plane traffic to take over and connect people and community.

 Even well planned journeys with the right vehicle and well stocked with fuels and supplies makes the news every now and then.
 Rescue parties are launched and survivors are sometimes airlifted due to the remoteness and distance that need to be covered.
 It can be also be due to access roads becoming impassable.